 Looking for a guide covering the best places to eat in London Bridge?
 Look no further!
 The whole area of London Bridge has recently undergone some huge transformations.
-The train station has been entirely re-built, the new Vinegar Yard street food market opened in March 2019, and new restaurants are regularly opening.
+The train station has been entirely re-built, the entire area regenerated and new restaurants are regularly opening.

 It’s always a good to get out and about exploring my own hometown, London.
 I live fairly close to London Bridge but I never really take the time to explore the area.